Road speed limits in the United Kingdom: Early years

 The first speed limits in the United Kingdom were set by a series of restrictive Locomotive Acts (in 1861, 1865 and 1878).
 The 1861 Act introduced a 10 mph limit (powered passenger vehicles were then termed "light locomotives").
 The Locomotives Act 1865 (the 'Red Flag Act') reduced the speed limit to 4 mph in the country and 2 mph in towns and required a man with a red flag or lantern to walk 60 yd ahead of each vehicle, and warn horse riders and horse drawn traffic of the approach of a self-propelled machine.
-The Highways and Locomotives (Amendment) Act 1878 removed the need for the flag and reduced the distance of the escort to 20 yd.
+The Highways and Locomotives (Amendment) Act 1878 (41 & 42 Vict. c.
+77) removed the need for the flag and reduced the distance of the escort to 20 yd.

 Following intense advocacy by motor vehicle enthusiasts, including Harry J. Lawson of the Daimler Company the most restrictive parts of the acts were lifted by the Locomotives on Highways Act 1896. which raised the speed limit to 14 mph and removed the need for the escort.
 A celebratory run from London to Brighton was held soon after the act was passed and has been commemorated each year since 1927 by the London to Brighton Veteran Car Run.

 The speed limit for motor cars was raised to 20 mph by the Motor Car Act 1903 which stood until 1 January 1931 when all speed limits for cars and motorcycles were abolished under the Road Traffic Act 1930.
 Lord Buckmaster's opinion at the time was that the speed limit was removed because "the existing speed limit was so universally disobeyed that its maintenance brought the law into contempt".
 Between 1930 and 1935 the number of annual road fatalities dropped from 7,305 to 6,502.
 The same act also introduced a 30 mph speed limits for UK coach services, UK bus services and most HGVs.
 Buses were not necessarily fitted with speedometers at this stage.

 A 'Road Traffic (Speedometer) Bill' was debated in 1933 relating only to vehicles to which current speed limits applied.

-The Road Traffic Act 1934, created by Leslie Hore-Belisha, the then Minister of Transport, introduced a speed limit of 30 mph in built-up areas for cars and motorcycles which came into effect on 18 March 1935.
+The Road Traffic Act 1934 (24 & 25 Geo.
+5. c.
+50), created by Leslie Hore-Belisha, the then Minister of Transport, introduced a speed limit of 30 mph in built-up areas for cars and motorcycles which came into effect on 18 March 1935.
 The definition of a built-up area was based on the presence of street lighting, which had previously been mandated by the Public Health Act 1875.
 The re-introduction of a speed limit for cars was in response to concern at increased road casualties.
 Between 1935 and 1940 the number of annual road fatalities increased from 6,502 to 8,609.

 Speedometers were made compulsory for new cars in 1937.